 Call for Internships

 The CIRHS offers unique internship opportunities for students, research scholars and young professionals from various different fields with the desire to learn about India.
-This is an ideal opportunity for those who feel straightjacketed by current academic options before them, yet wish to learn about their world; those who are seeking a gap year or a space to gain new experiences without the burden of a job; and primarily those who wish to understand Indian culture while exploring the possibility of undertaking research about what they see and experience in India.
+This is an ideal opportunity for those who feel straightjacketed by current academic options before them, yet wish to learn about their world; students who are expected undertake internships during their course break; those who are seeking a gap year or a space to gain new experiences without the burden of a job; and primarily those who wish to understand Indian culture while exploring the possibility of undertaking research about what they see and experience in India.

 If you would like to…

 - gain relevant experience in reading, writing and teaching activities related to cutting-edge research in the social sciences, humanities, law and allied subjects

 - be part of various projects activities of CIRHS (such as, Jean Monnet and British Academy projects)